citizenlabsgr/openbudgetwy/_treemap/README.md

 The configuration file controls how the budget data is parsed.
 It tells the parser the header names, how to group data in the budget, the hierarchy ordering, and the output filenames.
-Generally, you'll only have to update the years if you're updating an existing configuration file for consitent budget format.
+Generally, you'll only have to update the years if you're updating an existing configuration file for consistent budget format.

 Example: